AthenZ/athenz/docs/athenz_templates.md

 A sample file can be found at `servers/zms/conf/solution_templates.json`

 By default, ZMS loads the solution templates file during server startup.
-During startup, ZMS verifies the document before using it: if the file exists but cannot be parsed or contains invalid entries (for example, corrupted json content or null template definitions), ZMS aborts startup rather than running with an incomplete template set.
-A valid json object without any templates (e.g. `{}`) is treated as an intentionally empty list, and if the configured file does not exist at all or cannot be read due to a transient I/O error, ZMS starts with an empty list without recording any file timestamp so the dynamic reload task will retry loading it as soon as it becomes available again.
+The default startup-only mode keeps the existing compatibility behavior: if the file does not exist, cannot be read, or cannot be parsed into a solution templates document, ZMS starts with an empty template list.
 To allow template additions or updates without a ZMS deployment, administrators can enable `athenz.zms.solution_templates_dynamic_reload=true`.
 When this flag is enabled, ZMS checks the configured templates file for changes before template operations and reloads it only after the updated file is parsed and validated successfully.
-If a dynamic reload fails, ZMS keeps using the last successfully loaded templates and skips further attempts until the file is modified again.
-Since saving a corrected file updates its modification time, the reload is retried automatically as soon as the fixed file is saved.
+Corrupted documents or invalid template entries are not published, so ZMS keeps using the last successfully loaded templates and skips further attempts until the file is modified again.
+Transient I/O failures are retried on later template operations even when the file timestamp has not changed.

 ## Template Entities
 A Template consists of metadata, services, roles and role metadata,